vmorunta/SpringBootProject/README.md

 # SpringBootProject
-A simple spring boot project used to learn the learn the framework.
+A simple spring boot project used to learn the framework.